gilangbh/micro-tipping-web3/README.md

 The project is divided into three main components:

 1.  **`web3/`**: Contains the Solidity smart contract, deployment scripts, and Hardhat configuration for interacting with the Camp Testnet.
-    *   **Smart Contract (`Tipping.sol`)**: Allows users to send tips (native CAMP tokens) to a specific address and logs these tips.
+    *   **Smart Contract (`Tipping.sol`)**: Allows users to send tips (native CAMP tokens) to a specific address.
+        *   Supports an optional `ipId` (IP Identifier as a `bytes32`) for contextual tipping, allowing tips to be associated with specific registered intellectual property or content items.
+        *   Logs these tips via a `TipSent` event, which includes the sender, recipient, amount, message, timestamp, and the `ipId`.
 2.  **`frontend/`**: A Next.js application that provides the user interface.
-    *   Users can connect their wallets (e.g., MetaMask).
+    *   Users can connect their wallets (e.g., MetaMask via RainbowKit).
-    *   Input a recipient address and an amount to tip.
+    *   Input a recipient address, an amount to tip, an optional message, and an `ipId` for contextual tips.
-    *   Execute the tip via the smart contract.
+    *   Executes the tip via the smart contract.
+    *   Provides input validation for all fields to guide the user.
+    *   Displays transaction status and feedback (e.g., loading spinners, success/error messages).
     *   Displays connected wallet information and the deployed contract address.
 3.  **`backend/`**: A Node.js/Express server using Supabase.
     *   Intended for managing content creator profiles (optional).